pwnfirstsearch/pwnfirstsearch.github.io/_posts/2020-05-10-spamandhexctf2020-secstore.md

     items[i].ctrl = PL666_LLI_MORE;
 ```

-Ultimately, the lli buffer will be handed directly to the DMA engine, and the
+Ultimately, the LLI buffer will be handed directly to the DMA engine, and the
 `LLI_MORE` flag indicates that there are more entries in the LLI array.
 The final
 entry gets the `LLI_MORE` flag unset on line 176:
 ```c